CascadeEnergy/consul-client/README.md

 ## Upgrade Path 3.0.0 to 4.0.0

-The `3.0.0` version of `consul-client` depended on a module called `got-promise` which returned promised backed by the expanded `bluebird` API for promises.
+The `3.0.0` version of `consul-client` depended on a module called `got-promise` which returned promises backed by the expanded `bluebird` API for promises.
 The `got-promise` module is now deprecated because `got` supports promises by default now.
 Version `4.0.0` of `consul-client` now depends directly on `got`, but because `got` uses `pinkie-promise` as a Promise polyfill instead of `bluebird`, any code which used version `3.0.0` of `consul-client` and took advantage